boostorg/math/README.md

 ### Root Finding and Function Minimisation

-A comprehensive set of root finding algorithms over the real-line, both with and without derivative support.
+A comprehensive set of root finding algorithms over the real-line, both with derivatives and derivative free.

 Also function minimisation via Brent's Method.